 HMB (or β-Hydroxy β-Methylbutyrate) is needed by the body to protect and repair muscle tissue.
 It is thought to do this by slowing muscle protein breakdown and speeding protein synthesis, and also by preserving the structural integrity of your muscle cells.

-In athletes where muscle tissue is damaged (causing soreness), repaired and built more frequently through training, it stands to reason that we need more HMB.
-Lots of research has now shown that supplementing the diet with HMB improves exercise performance by supporting muscle cell repair and adaptation.
+In athletes where muscle tissue is damaged (causing soreness), repaired and built more frequently through training it stands to reason that you need more HMB.
+Sure enough research has now shown that supplementing the diet with 3g HMB per day improves exercise performance.
 It has been shown to speed strength and muscle mass gains in strength athletes, and improve endurance performance in cyclists and runners.

 Reduces the recovery time needed between training sessions (16)